Enjoy a leisurely stroll through St James’s Park in central London, which is also home to the Mall and Horse Guards Parade.

 Make your way along The Mall, a grand processional route which has seen many historic ceremonial parades over the years.
 Get a close-up view of a contemporary ceremony from Buckingham Palace or Horse Guards Parade where you can watch the different stages in Changing the Guard, when the soldiers protecting Buckingham Palace stand down and are replaced by a new group.

-Once a year, to mark the Queen’s official birthday, Horse Guards Parade hosts Trooping the Colour.
-Trooping the Colour dates back to the early eighteenth century and is when the Queen personally inspects the troops.
-At the end of the ceremony the Queen leads the troops down the Mall to Buckingham Palace.
+Once a year, to mark the sovereign's official birthday, Horse Guards Parade hosts Trooping the Colour.
+Trooping the Colour dates back to the early eighteenth century and is when the monarch personally inspects the troops.
+At the end of the ceremony the King leads the troops down the Mall to Buckingham Palace.

 There are plenty of memorials, fountains and statues to discover as you make your way around the park.
 One of the most recognisable is the Queen Victoria Memorial, located in front of Buckingham Palace.
 This marble monument, 25 metres high, commemorates the death of Queen Victoria in 1901.